yazeedbarakat/idk/printf/README.md

-*This project has been created as part of the 42 curriculum by ybarakat.*
+*This activity has been created as part of the 42 curriculum by ybarakat.*

 # Printf Project